SurvivalCommonSense.com was in the development stage long before anyone ever heard of the internet, reality TV shows or preppers.

-But I’ve been an outdoors enthusiast as long as I can remember (Here’s my bio), and for years I was a Boy Scout and Girl Scout volunteer.
+But I’ve been an outdoor enthusiast as long as I can remember, and for years I was a Boy Scout leader and Girl Scout volunteer.
 In those capacities, I taught survival and various wilderness skills.
-I took part in these activities because I enjoy them, and never thought about how the skills might be important down the road
+I took part in these activities because I enjoy them, and never thought about how the skills might be important down the road. (bio)

 In my current day job, I am an instructor/mentor for communications students at Central Oregon Community College, in Bend, Oregon.
 I don’t claim to be a survival expert.
 I am always learning, and always looking for new information related to wilderness/urban survival.
 I spent most of my career as a journalist, writing feature stories about interesting people and places and for years I was an investigative reporter.

 The research opened my eyes.
-I couldn’t believe the mis-information and just plain BS that was promoted as fact.
-As a result, we published a Winter Survival Guide that was published in 2007, went over very well, and received several awards.
+I couldn’t believe the misinformation and just plain junk ‘news’ and articles that were promoted as fact.
+As a result, we published a Winter Survival Guide that was published in 2007, it went over very well, and received several awards.

-Concurrently, I continued teaching scouters and kids wilderness skills.
+Concurrently, I continued teaching scouters and kids some basic wilderness skills.
 After one session, a parent commented:

 “What you teach is simple and easy.
 It’s just common sense survival.”

-So SurvivalCommonSense.com came on line in late 2009.
-Initially, I intended it as a resource for scout volunteers.
-To my amazement, people from all over the world started following the site, and today, SurvivalCommonSense.com gets thousands of views daily and has reached millions of people.
+Initially, I intended it as a resource for Scout volunteers.
+To my amazement, people from all over the world started following the site, and now SurvivalCommonSense.com gets thousands of views daily and has reached hundreds of thousands of people.
 (Check out my YouTube page where some videos have received over a million views.)

 Here’s why it works.
 I never claimed to know everything.
-But I do know a lot of survival subject matter experts, and my interviewing skills and investigative experience means my BS alarm is finely-tuned.
-I question and test everything
+But I do know a lot of experts on survival subjects, and my interviewing skills and investigative experience means my “bull alarm”is finely-tuned.
+I question and test everything.

 Thanks for stopping in, and welcome!